temporalio/documentation/docs/python/how-to-define-activity-return-values-in-python.md

   - python
 ---

-Activity Definition can return inputs and other Activity values.
+An Activity Definition can return inputs and other Activity values.

 The following example defines an Activity that takes a string as input and returns a string.